robreder/RaspySayIp4Addr/README.md

 ## Important to know
 Today (2018.11.07) I learned that older versions of raspbian do not work with python3-espeak and python3-netifaces.
 Until now I do not have the plan to port this solution down to older versions of raspbian.
 But actually I think it could also run with modifications on the scripts on python2 with python-espeak and python-netifaces.
+Current issue: https://github.com/raspberrypi/linux/issues/3077 with latest updates to Kernel 4.19.

+Therefore the solution was changed to use the commandline to generate a wav-file which then will be played with omxplayer.